> Dunes Trail OPEN

 At some entrances to the linking Otara Stopbank Trail, concrete blocks have been put up to barrier motorbike access to the trail, you may need to dismount.

 PAKIHI TRACK OPEN >

 We love it when people help us by removing rocks from the track!
+Please do so!

 The Pakihi Track is back country.
 Especially in very wet or very dry months, you may come across fresh windfalls and debris/rock falls.
 Especially if riding alone, a personal locator beacon (PLB) is highly recommended [hire from Opotiki i-SITE].